 The Lancia Stratos was a 'wedge' on wheels.
 'Stratos' was short for stratosphere … precisely where the driver would be headed, should the car's performance not be treated with the necessary respect!
 The car's blade of a shape sliced through air.
 It was only on the road, as a means to a competitive end.
 500 production models had to be built, to allow Lancia to contest the Group 4 rally version.

-But, the Stratos was not conceived with competition in mind.
-Lancia, though, had been gradually slipping behind its rivals - both on the road and at the races.
-When Cesare Fiorio - head of Lancia's autosport arm - clocked the Stratos concept car, he straightaway saw a chance to get things back on track.
-That was at the 1970 Turin show.
-Styled by Marcello Gandini - at Bertone - the Stratos looked superb.
-Technically, too, it was perfect for Fiorio's purposes.
-Not only was it lissom and light - but its engine was centrally-located.
-Sling in a Ferrari 'Dino' motor - and Fiorio was sure it would have all the prerequisites for a top-flight competition car!
+The Stratos was not conceived with motorsport in mind.
+For some time, Lancia had been slipping behind its rivals - both on the road and at the racetrack.
+As soon as Cesare Fiorio - head of Lancia's autosport arm - clocked the Stratos concept car, he straightaway saw a chance to get things Lancia back on track.
+That was at 1970's Turin motor show.
+Styled by Marcello Gandini - at Bertone - the Stratos looked stunning.
+But, technically, too, it was perfect for Fiorio's purpose.
+Suitably light, its engine bay was centrally-located.
+Install a Ferrari Dino motor - and Fiorio was sure it would have the trappings of a top-flight rally car.

-It would be a long way from the cool confines of the Turin show, to the blazing heat of some of the rally stages.
-But, with beefed-up suspension - and a more upright driving position - the Stratos was good to go.
-Once it had donned its 'Alitalia' paintwork, that is!
-As a rally car, it would be iconic.
-But, in road-going mode, too, there have been few cars so 'sharp' as the Lancia Stratos!
+It was a long way from the cool confines of the Turin show, to the blazing heat of the world's hottest rally stages.
+But, with beefed-up suspension - and a more upright driving position - the Stratos was eventually good to go.
+And in its iconic 'Alitalia' livery, it certainly looked the part.
+As a rally car, it would be legendary.
+And - in road-going mode, too - there have been few cars so 'sharp' as the Lancia Stratos!